 Today I have the human ancestral altar inside, a non-human altar outside, and leave regular offerings at both.
 Some ancestors I honour directly; for example, last night I burned a candle to honour ancestors who offer me spiritual support, and I left a small glass of beer with gratitude for my Germanic blood lineage.
 Today at my non-human altar (a fern tree in the garden) I buried some jewelry.
 I have been doing that for some years, as I have many Jewish ancestors who were jewelers and were quite greedy and ungrounded, so giving jewelry back to the Earth is one way I make amends and heal that ancestral trauma energy.
 Whether you have an ancestral altar or not, our ancestors receive the intentions of our offerings.
 Honouring someone through dedicating a work of art or a good deed, or planting a tree on clear-cut land can honour ancestors and heal ancestral trauma.
-If you are interested in creating an ancestral altar, you can access guidance here, and you are welcome to join me at a gift economy ancestral trauma healing workshop this Saturday.
+If you are interested in creating an ancestral altar, you can access guidance here.